Active Day Trader Tax Services from a Trader Tax CPA and Accountant

-Day trading creates tax and accounting problems that do not fit a standard individual tax return workflow.
-Trader tax status, Section 475 mark-to-market elections, wash sale adjustments, options and futures treatment, and broker 1099 differences all need to be reviewed together.
+Active day trader tax services involve more than importing a broker 1099.
+Trader tax status, Section 475 mark-to-market elections, wash sale adjustments, options and futures treatment, day trader bookkeeping services, and broker 1099 differences all need to be reviewed together.

-As a CPA with a capital markets background who actively trades futures, options, and digital assets, I understand what traders need from a CPA for day traders - practical tax planning, clean records, and advice that reflects how trading actually works.
+As a CPA with a capital markets background who actively trades futures and options, I understand what traders need from day trading accountants - practical tax planning, clean records, and advice that reflects how trading actually works.

 Who We Serve